duo-labs/py_webauthn/README.md

 - `options_to_json()`
 - `base64url_to_bytes()`

 Additional data structures are available on `webauthn.helpers.structs`.
 These are useful for constructing inputs to the methods above, and for type hinting.
+These [Pydantic-powered](https://pydantic-docs.helpmanual.io/) dataclasses provide runtime data validation to help ensure consistency in the shape of data being passed around.

 ### Registration